 “However, no end of term celebration is this.
 Our show experience has given us a robust set of priorities and a conviction to chart progress in supporting members’ interests.
 We will continue to focus on the Welsh Government’s emerging Sustainable Farming Scheme, the approach to reaching net-zero and the implications for land managers, and a series of developments in residential letting, second homes and holiday lets and tax for tourism.”
 Nigel adds, “These are challenging, but the show feedback told us that we’re at-one with our members views and pushing hard in the right directions.”

 “The show proved just how much we always value meeting members and their guests who join us for our events, to meet us, or to just enjoy the facilities of our pavilion and marquee.
-CLA President and Vice President, Mark Tufnell and Victoria Vyvyan respectively played a fantastic part as hosts and speakers at our events.
+CLA President and Deputy President, Mark Tufnell and Victoria Vyvyan respectively, played a fantastic part as hosts and speakers at our events.
 I am very grateful to them.”

 “In the past couple of years, we’ve made specific improvements to how we engage directly with members, but there’s no substitute for meeting in the flesh.
 It was a pleasure to meet many of our officers, branch committee members and many other members of our community.
 Our committees played an important part in influencing our approach to - and planning for - the show.
 I’m grateful to them for this valuable input.
 The pavilion/marquee was a great venue for holding events and meetings and it continues to be demand by government and other organisations to host their gatherings relevant to us.”